 State of implementation/results

-- In 2020, the project completed a status analysis in the implementing countries.
+- A SCP training focusing on GPP and ZU was conducted in March 2021, where insights from the Thailand GPP system analysis were also shared.
+Further country-specific training are being planned. --In 2020, the project completed a status analysis in the implementing countries.
 The study paid particular attention to framework legislation of sustainable public procurement (SPP), pre-existing eco-labels, capacities of the certification bodies and private sector awareness and skills for production of sustainable products.

 - The project develops methods to identify climate-relevant products and services.